andrew749/Note-it-Now/README.md

 #Note-it

+## NOTE this project was created at Hack the North 2015.
+Im in the process of cleaning up the hackathon code into something more maintainable.

 An application to digitize notes.

-Note-it analyzes an image of notes and classifies regions as waypoints.
+Note-It tries to find content in the margin of a lined sheet of paper and slices notes based on these headings.